vishalsinghsaini/AspireHomeAssignment/README.md

 - There is a exhaust limit to around 300 request weekly.
 - All the tabs in tab bar are perfectly functional couldn't have been better we both active and inactive iamges were there to be extracted from illustrator.
 - Some data have been hardcoded as disabled to keep the operation of the App limited to just the shared scope.

+# Minimum SDk IOS and Android supported version
+- current for android it's 24 in build.gradle file.
+We can update it accordingly
+- similarly for IOS.
+It's define using min_ios_version_supported in podfile we can update according;ly for e.g. 12.0